IIT-RAIN/AnsysPythonScriptingTutorial/README.md

 Output includes:
 <ul>
 	<li>A structured Excel file containing the input and resulting stress for each case</li>
-	<li>A line plot visualizing stress trends across load cases</li>
+	<li>A line plot visualising stress trends across load cases</li>
 	<li>A detailed log of all simulation steps, useful for troubleshooting and verification</li>
 </ul>
 </p>

-This project is modularized for clarity and maintainability.
+<p>This project is modularised for clarity and maintainability.
 Each major task (e.g. reading data, applying loads, solving, writing output) is encapsulated in its own script.
 The main.py script coordinates these modules to execute the complete automation workflow.
 While this project is tailored to ANSYS users familiar with Mechanical scripting and structural simulation workflows, the structure can be adapted by anyone comfortable with Python automation.
-Below, the main script is explained, along with all the functions used in it.
+Below, the main script is explained, along with all the functions used in it.</p>

-The <<main.py>> file is the entry point.
+The *main.py* file is the entry point.
 It:
 	-Defines all file paths (input loads, output results, plot image, and log).
-	-Initializes a log via setup_log, so directory creation and header writing happen in one place.
+	-Initialises a log via setup_log, so directory creation and header writing happen in one place.
 	-Loads the Excel data using load_excel_data, yielding a list of (Fx, Fy, Fz, Mx, My) tuples.
 	-Fetches the ANSYS model and analysis objects from the Workbench API (ExtAPI).
 	-Locates the “JointSurfaces” named selection for scoping loads.